griddles/vortexVideo/README.md

  - A non intrusive algorithm
  - Much more power given to creators over things like ads
  - A much looser content guideline system that still blocks actually harmful content, not "guns with magazines of over 10 rounds" like Youtube
  - A system in which all users are notified of changes at least a week before they release, and creators are given a vote on whether the change should be kept, modified, or discarded, both before and after the change is released.
+Obviously this wouldn't apply to some changes, like stuff having to do with the backend stuff or other very important changes.

 ---